 Day trip tips and info:

+On a tight budget?
 Pack your own lunch.
-The food at the restaurant was delicious, but pre-priced at 120 dirham (approx $12).
+The food at the restaurant was delicious, but pre-priced at 120 dirham (approx $12 USD).
 If you bring your own you can save a lot.

 Bring coins and small bills.
 Even if you don't buy any souvenirs, the Berber house, the local waterfall guide, the ladies who clean the restrooms – they all ask for a tip.

-Wear shoes with traction.
+Wear shoes with good traction.
 The rocks and mud can be slippery when hiking.

-Take a day trip!
+Take a day trip from Marrakesh!
 Ourika Valley is beautiful and the visit was one of our favorite days in Morocco.

 Comment below if you've ever visited Ourika Valley, or if you're planning to go!